grafana/backstage-plugin-grafana-catalog/docs/quickstart.md

   stack_slug: <YOUR STACK SLUG>
   grafana_endpoint: https://grafana.com
   token: <YOUR TOKEN>
   allow: # These will be ORed together.
-Services and Teams are the only thin that Grafana will do something interesting with.
+Services and Teams are the only thing that Grafana will do something interesting with.
     - kind=Component,spec.type=service
     - kind=Group,spec.type=team